 Google Analytics is about so much more than just session counting!

 Yes, you can also begin to learn more about who your users are; the demographics of them, the geographical locations, ages, sex etc. But that’s nothing!

 How about beginning to understand which of your pages perform best; which generate the most conversions and which result in most users leaving your site?
 Forget bounce rate.
 What does that really tell you?!
 If your content is long-form and your user reads from the very top to the very bottom of the page, is engaged in what they’re reading and spending considerable time engrossed in the content, but they then leave the site, Google consider this a bounced visit.
 In reality, that user came to the site and found exactly what they were looking for, were fully engaged and found everything they needed to find.
 In this instance, a metric like scroll-depth of the page would be far more informative.
 Did the user read all of the content or just half of it?
-Thinking about what it important to your audience is key in determining what aspects to track, and with Google Analytics, just about anything is trackable!
+Thinking about what is important to your audience is key.

 Google Analytics has other ways of determining how a page performs.
 It can tell you the exit rates for all of your pages, so helping you determine which pages work, and which don’t.
-You can set up goals and values for those goals, dependent on what they’re worth to your business, and you can really begin to understand what your users do when they come to your pages.
+You can set up goals and values dependent on the objectives of your website, and you can really begin to understand what your users do when they come to your pages.

 Setting up event tracking on aspects that make a difference to your organisation is key.
 You can measure scroll depth, video plays, downloads, ecommerce transactions, particular button clicks, audio downloads and so much more.
 It is essential in determining engagement of users; where your site is successful and where it fails to deliver, as well as being a great platform from which to compare channels' performance.